ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: The Relationship Between AFDM and Chirp Waveforms

 This parity constraint dictates the choice of $Z_A$:

-Assuming the AFDM symbol length $N_c$ is an integer multiple of the chirp period $N_p$, such that $N_c = K N_p$ for some integer $K \ge 1$, we can express $c_1$ in terms of $N_c$:
+Assuming the AFDM symbol length $N_{\mathrm{c}}$ is an integer multiple of the chirp period $N_{\mathrm{p}}$, such that $N_{\mathrm{c}} = K N_{\mathrm{p}}$ for some integer $K \ge 1$, we can express $c_1$ in terms of $N_{\mathrm{c}}$:

-To specify a unique value for $Z_A$, we analyze the instantaneous frequency of the base chirp $\tilde{\psi}_0[n] = e^{j 2 \pi \frac{Z_A}{2 N_p}n^2}$ for $0\le n < N_p$.
-The frequency, $f(n) \approx \frac{Z_A}{N_p} n$, sweeps from $0$ to $Z_A ( 1 - 1/N_p )$.
-To ensure the fundamental period is exactly $N_p$, rather than a sub-multiple, we set $Z_A = 1$.
-This choice requires $N_p$ to be even and fixes the value of $c_1$:
+To specify a unique value for $Z_A$, we analyze the instantaneous frequency of the base chirp $\tilde{\psi}_0[n] = e^{j 2 \pi \frac{Z_A}{2 N_{\mathrm{p}}}n^2}$ for $0\le n < N_{\mathrm{p}}$.
+The frequency, $f(n) \approx \frac{Z_A}{N_{\mathrm{p}}} n$, sweeps from $0$ to $Z_A ( 1 - 1/N_{\mathrm{p}} )$.
+To ensure the fundamental period is exactly $N_{\mathrm{p}}$, rather than a sub-multiple, we set $Z_A = 1$.
+This choice requires $N_{\mathrm{p}}$ to be even and fixes the value of $c_1$:

-While other integer values for $Z_A$ satisfying the parity constraint are possible, corresponding to faster chirp sweeps that cover the bandwidth multiple times within the period $N_p$, the choice of $Z_A=1$ represents the most fundamental case, creating a base chirp that sweeps the bandwidth exactly once.
+While other integer values for $Z_A$ satisfying the parity constraint are possible, corresponding to faster chirp sweeps that cover the bandwidth multiple times within the period $N_{\mathrm{p}}$, the choice of $Z_A=1$ represents the most fundamental case, creating a base chirp that sweeps the bandwidth exactly once.
 In addition, a small $Z_A$ minimizes the overhead of channel estimation as much as possible.
 Based on this canonical choice, $Z_A$ can be readily extended to other values.
+Considering that $N_{\mathrm{c}}$ is typically a power of two in practical multicarrier systems and to satisfy the path separability requirement \cite{bemani2023affineb} of $K \ge 2k_{\max} + 1$, the value of $K$ is defined as:

-Furthermore, a consequence of $N_p$ being even is that $N_c = K N_p$ must also be even.
+where $\lceil\cdot \rceil$ denotes the ceiling operation.
+Furthermore, a consequence of $N_{\mathrm{p}}$ being even is that $N_{\mathrm{c}} = K N_{\mathrm{p}}$ must also be even.
 This allows the CPP defined in \eqref{eq:cppafdmmodulate} to be simplified to a standard CP.
-The selection of the parameter $c_2$ is justified in Subsection \ref{subsec:chirp_AFDM}, where it is shown that setting $c_2 = 0$ is necessary to maintain a direct equivalence with chirp echoes.
-We therefore specify:
+The selection of the parameter $c_2$ is justified in the first two paragraphs of \eqref{eq:subcarrier_and_chirp} in Subsection \ref{subsec:chirp_AFDM} , where it is shown that setting $c_2 = 0$ is necessary to eliminate the $m^2$-introduced phase difference between the FMCW echo and the AFDM subcarrier, so here’s the conclusion up front:

+With the parameters chosen according to \eqref{eq:c1_selection} and \eqref{eq:c2_selection}, the $0$-th AFDM subcarrier becomes a perfectly periodic chirp signal.
+This differs from classic AFDM with specified parameters designed for communication and can be viewed as a special case designed for ISAC (e.g., to limit communication performance degradation \cite{safdm} while optimizing sensing performance) within the AFDM framework \cite{bemani2023affineb}).
+This transformation is pivotal, as it allows for the direct application of signal processing techniques from traditional FMCW radar to AFDM-based sensing.